shamadee/wasm-init/Readme.md

 It is required to **prepend the C++ function names with an underscore!**,

 If you are on board with wasm-init's automation, the quickest road to success would be:
 `npm run wasm-init emcc_path=./../emsdk` (modify path accordingly).
 This will set Emscripten's file path in the wasm.config.js file automatically.
-This will also install and compile all necessary files, including a server.js, index.js and index.html file, that are already setup to include WASM in the browser.
-(Executing `npm run wasm-init` **will overwrite any files that may already be there!**).
+This will also install and compile all necessary files, including a server.js, index.js and index.html file, that are already setup to include WASM in the browser. (**Executing `npm run wasm-init` will overwrite any files that may already be there, as does `npm run wasm-init build`!** ).

 If you now run your browser (either manually or with gulp), and go to localhost:3000, open up the console, and you should see the message from the C++ file printed.

 If you want less clutter, the following flags for `npm run wasm-init` might be of interest:

-`rebuild`     - builds template files according to instructions in wasm.config.js
+`build`       - builds files according to instructions in wasm.config.js

 `minimal`     - only creates the wasm.config.js file